rundmt/rundmt.github.com/_posts/2016-04-07-jquery-document-on.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-Our code for what should be a dynamic simple form has grown into as mess.
+Our code for what should be a simple dynamic form has grown into a mess.
 It is complex to say the least with all of the adding and removing of events.
+Imagine if we had a much more complex form, the code would leave us in [callback hell](http://callbackhell.com/).
 Luckily there is a better way.

 ### Dynamic Form ($(document).on Example)

-As of jQuery 1.7, we now have the `.on()` method. `on()` is a nifty function because it keeps track of the document even as we dynamically add inputs.
+As of jQuery 1.7, we now have the `.on()` method. `on()` is nifty, because it keeps track of the document even as we dynamically add inputs.
 With `on()` there is no need for adding complex callback code.
 We don't need to remove events only to add them back right after.

 <script src="https://gist.github.com/rundmt/c7f8ce31935a7655dedcf0b0aa75eeae.js"></script>

 <p data-height="268" data-theme-id="0" data-slug-hash="ONzxwN" data-default-tab="result" data-user="derektorq" class="codepen">See the Pen <a href="http://codepen.io/derektorq/pen/ONzxwN/">jQuery Event $(document).on Example</a> by Derek Tor (<a href="http://codepen.io/derektorq">@derektorq</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 We get the same result, but the resulting code is so much cleaner.
+No matter how many inputs we add, the code works without any problems.

+### Conclusion

+`$(document).ready()` is a great function to call when things the DOM is ready, but beginners can't rely on it for everything. `$(document).on()` is fantastic for adding event listeners, because it listens for any selector added on the document no matter when it is added.